Azure/azure-storage-fuse/TSG.md

 For HNS account, always add `type: adls` under `azstorage` section in your config file.
 Avoid using `endpoint` unless your storage account is behind a private endpoint.
 Blobfuse2 uses both blob and dfs endpoints to connect to storage account.
 User has to expose both these endpoints over private-endpoint for blobfuse2 to function properly.

+To create a private-endpoint for DFS in Azure portal: Go to your storageaccount -> Networking -> Private Endpoint connections.
+Click + Private endpoint, fill in subscription, resourcegroup, Name, Network Interface Name and Region.
+Click next and under Target sub-resource select dfs.
+Click Virtual network and select virtual netork and Subnet.
+Click DNS.
+Select Yes for Integrate with private DNS.
+Select the subscription and resourcegroup for your private link DNS.
+Select Next, Next and select create

 # Common Problems after a Successful Mount
 **1. Errno 24: Failed to open file /mnt/tmp/root/filex in file cache.  errno = 24 OR Too many files Open error**